MicrosoftDocs/terminal/TerminalDocs/index.md

 For example, the default shortcut key binding to copy text from the command line is <kbd>ctrl+shift+c</kbd>.
 You can change this to <kbd>ctrl+1</kbd> or whatever you prefer.
 To open a new tab, the default shortcut is <kbd>ctrl+t</kbd>, but maybe you want to change this to <kbd>ctrl+2</kbd>.
 The default shortcut to flip between the tabs you have open is <kbd>ctrl+tab</kbd>, this could be changed to <kbd>ctrl+-</kbd> and used to create a new tab instead.

-You can learn about customizing your key bindings on the [Key bindings page](./customize-settings/key-bindings.md).
+You can learn about customizing your key bindings on the [Key bindings page](./customize-settings/key-bindings.md), or get a clear overview of default key bindings from the [Windows Terminal Cheat Sheet](https://cheatography.com/martinthogersen/cheat-sheets/windows-terminal/).

 ## Unicode and UTF-8 character support